telerik/kendo-ui-core/docs/web/listview/overview.md

           });
       });

-## Configuring ListView Behavior
+## Configuration

-Kendo ListView supports selection, navigation, editing.
-Configuring any of these ListView behaviors is done using simple boolean configuration options.
-For example, the follow snippet shows how to enable all of these behaviors.
+The ListView supports selection, navigation, and editing functionalities which, by default, are disabled.
+You can configure any of these behaviors by using simple Boolean options, as shown in the example below.

-### Enabling ListView selection, navigation and editing
+###### Example - enable selection, navigation and editing

       $(document).ready(function() {
           $("#listView").kendoListView({